CogStack/CogStack-Pipeline/docs/examples/index.md

 [//]: # "<span style='color:red'> NOTE: </span>"
-**Note: For the moment the CogStack bundle is obtained from the `sample_data` branch -- soon it will be merged into `master` branch with a version tag for a direct download.**
+**Note: For the moment the CogStack bundle is obtained from the `dev` branch -- soon it will be merged into `master` branch with a version tag for a direct download.**